Maskime/ytmda-streamdeck/README.md

 >Why the "Not Planned" ?

 Well, remember that you're using a StreamDeck, and its main purpose is to automate stuff.
 I'm not sure to see any value in `show-lyrics-hidden` from the StreamDeck.
-But if you've compeling arguments for some that are a "must have" to you, please don't hesitate to create an issue, we'll debate over it.
+But if you've compelling arguments for some that are a "must have" to you, please don't hesitate to create an issue, we'll debate over it.

 ## Credits